hamzaali81/hamzaali81/README.md

 ![WhatsApp Image 2022-08-14 at 1 04 56 AM](https://user-images.githubusercontent.com/41760022/184509175-09a9e2de-a1d5-4cdd-a2f8-aa6f894260f2.jpeg)
 <hr></hr>
 <div>
  I am a technology enthusiast full-stack React/Node and Blockchain developer.
 I also worked on the Jamstack flavor and React Native.
-I am fulltime freelancer in different freelance plateforms like fiverr and upwork.
+I am fulltime freelancer in different freelance platforms like fiverr and upwork.
 You can ask me anything (within reason).
 I am looking forward to absorbing knowledge, gaining experience, collaborating, and building amazing products for the world.
 I love building applications & discussing new product ideas.
 If you found value in something, I have created, please feel free to send a tip.
     <br></br>